sage-code/eve/manual/classes.md

 ```

 ## Parameters
 A class can have parameters that receive values during object initialization.
-You can define optional parameters with default value using assignment (param_name := value).
-Native type parameters are pass by value, composite types and objects are pass by reference.
+You can define optional parameters with default values using a pair: (Type:param_name:=value).
+Parameters can be received "by copy" or "by share".
+Parameters received by share are declared using symbol "@" instead of ":"

 **example**
 ```